walles/catiplicator/README.md

 * Test what happens when skill level goes above difficulty of available assignments.
 Manually tested, but still...
 * Fix app orientation to portrait
+* Localize into Swedish
+* Test cat pictures, text and speech bubbles on multiple resolutions
+* Test cat pictures, text and speech bubbles on multiple aspect ratios